dmentipl/phantom-build/README.md

 Phantom build
 =============

-> phantom-build is designed to make building Phantom easier.
+> phantom-build: make building Phantom easier.

 The main aim is to have reproducible [Phantom](https://phantomsph.bitbucket.io/) builds for writing reproducible papers.